BigPolarBear1/factorization/README.md

 If this was somebody's classified algorithm, they must be spooked out of their mind, HAHAHAHHAHAHAHAHHAHAAH.
 Get fucked losers.

 Like, literally, the only way I can explain why nobody is trying to stop me is because you are all so fucking spooked, you are frozen like deer staring at headlights.
 Weaklings.
 Quit your jobs losers.

+Update: Alright gays, I have updated the paper.
+Now let me figure out how that math would work for other primes, other then those used to generate our coefficients.
+I probably just have to recalculate the root modulo some other prime...